 Flash forward to the next day, you’re wrapping up a Metcon of T2B and you feel it – the dreadful rip.
 The bar is covered with blood and you’ve still got 6 minutes left.
 It sucks; you know it and we know it.
 So what is there to do?
 Are calluses tiny round medals you wear proudly on your hands from hours at the box or are they just simply signs of neglect and poor care?
-In this complete guide to calluses and hand care, we’ll answer that question and more.
+In this complete guide on hand care, we’ll answer that question and more.

 What Are Calluses?